 - 31 October 2013 | Surfing

-On the 27th October, 2013, Carlos Burle saved Maya Gabeira's life, at Praia do Norte, Nazaré, Portugal.
-He took her out of the water and started cardiopulmonary resuscitation (CPR).
+On the 27th October, 2013, Carlos Burle saved Maya Gabeira's life at Praia do Norte, Nazaré, Portugal.
+Maya was out in big surf when she had a near-fatal accident.
+Carlos pulled her from the water and started cardiopulmonary resuscitation (CPR).

-What is drowning?
-The primary cause of injury and death by drowning is a lack of oxygen.
-The primary goal of treatment is to provide oxygen.
+Now, what is drowning?
+The primary cause of injury and death by drowning is a lack of oxygen to the brain and vital organs.
+The primary goal of treatment in this case is to provide oxygen.

-Medical authorities say that CPR for drowning patients should still include ventilation.
-Andrew Schmidt adds that "whether it is mouth-to-mouth or pocket mask, you're going to do the greatest amount of good".
+"Whether it is mouth-to-mouth or pocket mask, you're going to do the greatest amount of good," says Schmidt.